dbutz/SchoolSite-Pro-Docs/dataManagement/createData/createSchools.md

 1. **NAME** - A field containing the unique name of the school, defined as data type "Text" with a length of 50.
 Each school name should be unique.
 For example, if you have a Main Street Elementary and Main Street High, do not enter "Main Street" for both schools.

 2. **SCHL_CODE** - A field containing the school code of each school, must match codes used to populate the ELEM_, MID_, INT_, and HIGH_ fields defined as data type "Short Integer".
+Must have unique values, unless SCHL_CODE = 0

 3. **CAPACITY** - A field containing the maximum capacity of the school, defined as data type "Short Integer".

 4. **STRT_GRD** - A field containing the start grade served at the school, defined as data type "Short Integer".
+Value cannot be < -1

 5. **END_GRD** - A field containing the end grade served at the school, defined as data type "Short Integer".
+Value cannot be > 12

 ## Additional Fields:
-The following fields are **required only for SchoolSite Locator, but are not required for redistricting plans or projections.**
+The following fields are **required only for SchoolSite Locator, but are not required for redistricting plans or forecasts.**